genderkit/genderkit/_articles/contraceptive-implant.md

 ### Are there other options?

-Other options that can also be used while taking [testosterone]({% link _articles/testosterone.md %}) include progesterone-only contraceptive pills and most types of IUD {% cite fsrh2017contraceptive %}.
+Other options that can also be used while taking [testosterone]({% link _articles/testosterone.md %}) include [contraceptive injections]({% link _articles/contraceptive-injection.md %}), progesterone-only contraceptive pills, and most types of IUD {% cite fsrh2017contraceptive %}.

-If you are not using testosterone, other options include the [combined contraceptive pill]({% link _articles/contraceptive-pill.md %}), patches, and vaginal rings.
+If you are not using testosterone, other options also include the [combined contraceptive pill]({% link _articles/contraceptive-pill.md %}), patches, and vaginal rings.

 ### How do I get a contraceptive implant fitted?